Braneworld Baryogenesis and QCD-Era Magnetogenesis: A Predictive Link: Two-Brane Baryogenesis Model

-with $\mu $ the neutron magnetic moment, $\mathbf{u}$ a unitary matrix and where $\mathfrak{g}$ (see Eqs. (\ref{gmean}) and (\ref{gbmean}) in the following subsection) was here building for the neutron from the quark constituent model \cite{Sarrazin2010,Stasser2020,Stasser2019}. $\mathbf{A} _{\pm }$ are the magnetic vector potentials related to the ambient magnetic fields $\mathbf{B}_{\pm }=\nabla \times \mathbf{A}_{\pm }$ in each brane.
-Roughly, the transition rate between branes is $\gamma \sim 2\varepsilon ^{2}/\Gamma $, where $\Gamma $ is the collisional rate between neutrons and other particles species during the Big Bang \cite{Sarrazin2024}.
-For antineutrons, $\bar{\mathfrak{g}}$ (as $\bar{\mathfrak{g}}$ $\neq \mathfrak{g }$) modifies transitions to the hidden brane, inducing C/CP violation \cite {Sarrazin2024}.
-The resulting baryon-antibaryon asymmetry is computed using generalized Lee-Weinberg equations, derived from Boltzmann transport equations (see Ref. \cite{Sarrazin2024} for details; the related \texttt{ COMPUBARYO2B.py} code is provided in the ''Data and Code Availability'' section of the present paper), which describe the evolution of comoving density $Y_{B}=n_{B}/s$ and $Y_{\overline{B}}=n_{\overline{B}}/s$ (for baryons and antibaryons respectively) relative to the entropy density $s$ in both branes.
-These equations account for baryon-antibaryon annihilation and interbrane transitions, yielding $Y_{B}-Y_{\overline{B}}$ to be consistent \cite{Sarrazin2024} with observations ($Y_{B}-Y_{\overline{B}}=(8.8\pm 0.6)\times 10^{-11}$) \cite{Cline2019}.
-This mechanism \cite{Sarrazin2024}, active right after the QGP-HG transition ($T\approx 160$ MeV) thanks to the PMF \cite{Brandenburg1996,Forbes2000,Boyanovsky2005,Boeckel2012,Tevzadze2012} , satisfies the Sakharov conditions \cite{Sakharov1967}, meaning both branes must undergo two different temperatures.
+with $\mu $ the neutron magnetic moment, $\mathbf{u}$ a unitary matrix and where $\mathfrak{g}$ (see Eqs. (\ref{gmean}) and (\ref{gbmean}) in the following subsection) was here building for the neutron from the quark constituent model \cite{Sarrazin2010,Stasser2019,Stasser2020}. $\mathbf{A} _{\pm }$ are the magnetic vector potentials related to the ambient magnetic fields $\mathbf{B}_{\pm }=\nabla \times \mathbf{A}_{\pm }$ in each brane.
+Roughly, the transition rate between branes is $\gamma \sim 2\varepsilon ^{2}/\Gamma $, where $\Gamma $ is the collisional rate between neutrons and other particles species during the Big Bang \cite{Sarrazin2024} \footnote{ Note that the gauge invariance of the mechanism is carried by the transition energy $\varepsilon $ of the Hamiltonian (\ref{W}): although $\varepsilon $ is written compactly as $\varepsilon =\mathfrak{g}\,\mu \,|\mathbf{A}_{+}- \mathbf{A}_{-}|$ in terms of the gauge-covariant quantities $\mathfrak{g} (\theta )$ and $|\mathbf{A}_{+}-\mathbf{A}_{-}|$, the physical transition amplitude built from it -- and hence the rate $\gamma \sim 2\varepsilon ^{2}/\Gamma $ and the resulting asymmetry $Y_{B}-Y_{\overline{B}}$ -- is exactly gauge invariant.
+This invariance is not manifest at the level of Eq.~(\ref{W}); exhibiting it explicitly requires the full derivation of the interbrane transition within the quark-constituent description, given in Ref.~\cite{Sarrazin2024}.
+We do not reproduce that calculation here and simply rely on its result: the predictions of the model are gauge invariant by construction.
+As discussed in Sec.~\ref{IIB}, the unspecified integration path in Eq.~(\ref{eq:theta}) is then handled through a statistical average over $\theta $, which yields the effective couplings directly.}.
+For antineutrons, $\bar{\mathfrak{g}}$ (as $\bar{\mathfrak{g}}$ $ \neq \mathfrak{g}$) modifies transitions to the hidden brane, inducing C/CP violation \cite{Sarrazin2024}.
+The resulting baryon-antibaryon asymmetry is computed using generalized Lee-Weinberg equations, derived from Boltzmann transport equations (see Ref. \cite{Sarrazin2024} for details; the related \texttt{COMPUBARYO2B.py} code is provided in the \textquotedblright Data and Code Availability\textquotedblright\ section of the present paper), which describe the evolution of comoving density $Y_{B}=n_{B}/s$ and $Y_{\overline{ B}}=n_{\overline{B}}/s$ (for baryons and antibaryons respectively) relative to the entropy density $s$ in both branes.
+These equations account for baryon-antibaryon annihilation and interbrane transitions, yielding $ Y_{B}-Y_{\overline{B}}$ to be consistent \cite{Sarrazin2024} with observations ($Y_{B}-Y_{\overline{B}}=(8.8\pm 0.6)\times 10^{-11}$) \cite {Cline2019}.
+This mechanism \cite{Sarrazin2024}, active right after the QGP-HG transition ($T\approx 160$ MeV) thanks to the PMF \cite {Brandenburg1996,Forbes2000,Boyanovsky2005,Boeckel2012,Tevzadze2012}, satisfies the Sakharov conditions \cite{Sakharov1967}, meaning both branes must undergo two different temperatures.
 Then, setting $T$ as the temperature in our visible braneworld and $T^{\prime }$ in the hidden braneworld, one defines

 where $\kappa $ is a constant parameter \cite{Sarrazin2024}.
 At the level of the background cosmology, the two branes are assumed to share a common Friedmann--Lema\^{\i}tre--Robertson--Walker (FLRW) geometry, allowing for small departures in their respective thermal histories.
 This assumption requires that any relative difference in energy density remains perturbative,